El Viejo

 Ah-ah

-Divine old man, where you headed?
+Divine old man, where are you going?

 I know damn well you can’t look back